kelvsc/cyclistics_case_study/README.md

 * [Cyclistics Case Study](https://github.com/kelvsc/data-analysis/tree/cyclistics-case-study)
     * An analysis into historical bike-share data to identify trends and insights to inform a marketing campaign
-    * Tools used include: Google BigQuery, Google Looker Studio
+    * Tools used: Google BigQuery, Google Looker Studio